Lean Accounting and Accounts Payable Automation

 Likewise, in the sharing economy and crowdsourcing companies, the tasks and services are tracked by the network company (hours worked, miles driven, projects completed, widgets shared).
 Other than completed work orders, there is rarely an invoice involved coming from the contractor or freelancer performing the service.

-At that point, these companies essentially know who to pay and how much, they upload that information into Tipalti, and (based on the payee’s selected payment preferences) payment is sent via check, wire, direct deposit, PayPal, etc. The act is so seamless, one wonders how it might possibly be leaner.
+At that point, these companies essentially know who to pay and how much, they upload that information into Tipalti, and (based on the payee’s selected payment preferences) payment is sent via check, wire, direct deposit, PayPal, etc. The act is so seamless, that one wonders how it might possibly be leaner.

 Lessons for Traditional Businesses